biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

 * Implement a parallelized version of this approach to reduce execution times.

-* Work on on identified areas to improve the performance of the individual shape extraction processes.
+* Work on identified areas to improve the performance of the individual shape extraction processes.

 # Acknowledgements